FabrizioOnorio/FabrizioOnorio/README.md

 I'm Fabrizio, a full stack JavaScript developer, working with React, Typescript, Express and Rails.
-💬 Ask me about my projects if you wander anything 🚀
+💬 Ask me about my projects if you wonder anything 🚀

 <!--
 **FabrizioOnorio/FabrizioOnorio** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.